TechPranali/Capstone-Project/README.md

 This will create a folder .venv in your project directory, containing the isolated Python environment.

 2. Activate the Virtual Environment

-To activate the virtual environment: .venv\Scripts\activate
+To activate the virtual environment: .venv\Scripts\activate After activation, the terminal prompt will reflect the active environment by displaying the name of the virtual environment.

 3. Install Project Dependencies
+Once the virtual environment is activated, use the following command to install the required dependencies.
+Ensure that the requirements.txt file is available in the project directory and contains all necessary packages.
-After activating the virtual environment, install the required packages by running: pip install -r requirements.txt
+After activating the virtual environment, install the required packages by running:

+pip install -r requirements.txt

+This command reads the dependencies listed in requirements.txt and installs them into the isolated environment, ensuring consistent package versions.

 ---